Quickstart: Create your first workflow by using Azure Logic Apps - Azure portal

 Property Description Feed title The item's title Feed published on The item's publishing date and time Primary feed link The URL for the item

 Run your logic app

-Congratulations, you've built and run your first logic app.
+Congratulations, you've now successfully built and run your first logic app with the Azure portal.

 Clean up resources

 When you no longer need this sample, delete the resource group that contains your logic app and related resources.

 On the main Azure menu, select Resource groups, and then select your logic app's resource group.
 On the Overview pane, select Delete resource group.

 When the confirmation pane appears, enter the resource group name, and select Delete.